This-Way-Up-org/this-way-up.org/content/Little Free Food Pantries.md

 <h2 id="introduction">Introduction</h2>

 Little Free Food Pantries are an extension of the more common Little Free Libraries, with the purpose of being a point where people may deposit or withdraw food items as needed.
-Unlike litlle libraries, these pantries are often inside of businesses and religious buildings and thus are only avaible when those buidlings are open to the public.
-They do not require any ID verification or goverment benefits to take food from, and exist across the entire United States.
+Unlike little libraries, these pantries are often inside of businesses and religious buildings and thus are only available when those buildings are open to the public.
+They do not require any ID verification or government benefits to take food from, and exist across the entire United States.

 <h2 id="where-to-find">Where To Find</h2>

-A community-made (searchable map)[https://mapping.littlefreepantry.org/] of little free pantries exists at LittleFreePantry.org.
+A community-made [searchable map](https://mapping.littlefreepantry.org/) of little free pantries exists at LittleFreePantry.org.
 Entries include a street address and instructions on how to get to the food pantry upon entering the building.
 It is unclear, however, how well the map is maintained and if the closure of pantries is tracked at all.

-It is worth asking public sevice workers in the local area of any such food pantries, as people living in the area will most likely know of pantries that are maintained and know what the open hours are of the public building the pantry is inside of.
+It is worth asking public service workers in the local area of any such food pantries, as people living in the area will most likely know of pantries that are maintained and know what the open hours are of the public building the pantry is inside of.

 <h2 id="how-to-use">How To Use</h2>